fnproject/fn/docs/developers/fn-format.md

 # Fn container contract

+NOTE: THIS IS WORK IN PROGRESS AND ITS API IS SUBJECT TO CHANGE

 This document will describe the details of how a function works, inputs/outputs, etc.
 (It is meant to replace (./function-format.md) - if the time has come, remove this line, for now it defines the 'http-stream' format option)